 Pour this mixture over the oats and combine thoroughly using your hands.
 Make sure all the oats are coated well.

 Spread in a thin, even layer on a baking sheet covered with parchment paper.
-Bake, stirring after 15 minutes, until the granola is a light golden brown, usually no more than 25-30 minutes.
+Bake until the oats are a light golden brown, usually about 30 minutes.

 My favorites: pecans, walnuts, or hickory nuts, combined with blanched almonds (slivered or sliced).